Which Insurance Companies Don’t Use Credit Score?

 No credit check car insurance can be enticing, especially for individuals with less-than-excellent credit scores.
 MoneyGeek answered some of the most commonly asked questions about no credit check car insurance.

-What are insurance companies that do not use credit scores?
+What insurance companies don't use credit scores?

 What car insurance should I use if I have a bad credit score?